-The events preceding the rollout of the vaccines did not sit will with me, already.
+The events preceding the rollout of the vaccines did not sit well with me, already.
 Now, I was hesitant for multiple reasons.

 First, December 2020 was not a concerning period.
 In one of the most high volume centers in the USA the number of people being admitted for covid-pneumonia was miniscule relative to the earlier half of the year.
 Yes, lots of people were admitted to the hospital - as is usually the case every winter season.
 Yes, many of these admissions had a positive PCR test.

 As a radiologist covering the entire hospital for a 12-hour period, every night for weeks at a time I can tell you this: most of these were just positive tests.
 A small fraction of them had respiratory findings.
 When the anxious ordering physician would call me up asking if I see anything in the lungs because “...they are PCR positive!”...I would have to disappoint them more often than not.

 During the consultation, it became clear most of these patients did not come to the emergency department for a respiratory issue - let alone full-blown pneumonia.
 There were all manner of complaints, from back-pain, to diarrhea, to recent delivery of a baby.
 As far I could see, the number of admissions for covid-pneumonia were dwindling, accounting for seasonal variations in flu-like illnesses.

 Second, almost everyone in our hospital either had substantial exposure or caught it themselves and had recovered.
 A significant number of us had volunteered to serve every department that was in need of assistance during the 'surge' of Spring 2020.
 For all intents and purposes, my colleagues and I were protected.